-The latest improvement to the system has been an upgraded camera which delivers HD video to the ROV control room with minimal loss from video compression or decoding In addition, this new camera has provided us with the ability to remotely adjust the zoom and focus settings.
+The latest improvement to the system has been an upgraded camera which delivers HD video to the ROV control room with minimal loss from video compression or decoding.
+In addition, this new camera has provided us with the ability to remotely adjust the zoom and focus settings.
 Finally, it is significantly smaller than our previous camera, which is important for mounting the package the ROV manipulator.
 In July and August of 2017, on two separate Ventana dives, we were able to test the new camera with the rest of the existing DPIV system.
 The resulting video quality was excellent and we were able to validate our measurements by collecting flow from a known source.

-In addition to our technical upgradessecond This publication focused on the role Larvaceans play in transporting microplastics to the deep sea.impressive;Wired, National Geographic News, and PBS Newshour
+In addition to our technical upgrades, the second publication from this project was published in Science Advances.
+This publication focused on the role Larvaceans play in transporting microplastics to the deep sea.
+The response from the press was impressive; news of our results was covered in Wired, National Geographic News, and PBS Newshour among others.